-- Tip all the wine into the roasting tray and let it cook for another hour to give you a perfect sauce.
+- Tip all the wine into the roasting tray after the "overnight cook" and let it cook for another hour to give you a perfect sauce.

 - Once the pork is out of the oven, let it rest for half an hour before removing it to a large board.
 Brush off any excess salt from the meat, then mash up the veg in the pan using a potato masher.
 Add the stock to the roasting pan, put it on the heat, and boil until you have a lovely, intensely-flavored gravy (you can thicken it with a little sieved flour if you like).
 The pork is great served with some good cranberry beans, braised greens, your roast veg mash, and tasty sauce.